ietf-teep/architecture/draft-ietf-teep-architecture.md

   - Root-of-Trust (RoT): A hardware or software component in a device that is inherently trusted to perform a certain security-critical function.
-A RoT should be secure by design, small, and protected by hardware against modification or interference.
+A RoT should ideally be secure by design, small, and protected by hardware against modification or interference.
 Examples of RoTs include software/firmware measurement and verification using a Trust Anchor (RoT for Verification), provide signed assertions